 The MSR Whisperlite Universal burns a variety of fuels including white gas, kerosene, unleaded gasoline and isobutane-propane canisters giving you lots of flexibility no matter where you find yourself.
 Just switch the fuel line and select one of 3 self-cleaning Shaker jets, depending on the fuel type required.
 When burning white gas, the Universal can boil a liter of water in 3 minutes 30 seconds while it takes 3 minutes 45 seconds with an isobutane canister.
 Simmering is possible with all fuel types as well as a roiling boil, while the remote burner makes it possible to use a windscreen, no matter what type of fuel is used.
 In addition to the stove, the 13.7 oz Whisperlite Universal includes a fuel pump, windscreen, heat reflector, and small parts kit.

 The Snow Peak GigaPower 2.0 is a standalone isobutane canister stove that can simmer or boil water.
 It has four pot supports that are compatible with a wide variety of cook pots, as well as a built-in piezo ignition system for matchless ignition.
-A solid and reliable performer, it weighs 3.2 ounces and takes an average of 4 minutes 45 seconds to boil a liter of water.
+A solid and reliable performer, this 10,000 BTU stove weighs 3.2 ounces and takes an average of 4 minutes 45 seconds to boil a liter of water.
 While it comes with a protective plastic case, it can also be stored in a variety of cook pots with a gas canister.
 An add-on windscreen is also available to boost its impressive fuel efficiency.

 The Etekcity “Orange” stove is a popular budget canister stove that’s good enough for beginners and scouts.
 It’s a bit of a cult classic, known for its inexpensive price as well as the orange pocket-sized plastic case that’s included to protect the stove in transport.
 Weighing 3 and 3/8 ounces, it’s not the lightest weight canister available or the most powerful (6666 BTU), but it’s compatible with all screw-type isobutane canisters and can boil water or simmer meals just like the name brand canister stoves listed above.
 It has a built-in, fold-away pot stand with serrated feet as well as a piezo igniter for push-button ignition.
 It even comes with a 1-year warranty.
 Read our review.